DahnM20/ai-flow-docs/blog/2024-12-01-edge-guided-image-creation-flux-canny-pro.md

 ---
 slug: edge-guided-image-creation-flux-canny-pro
-title: Edge-Guided Image Creation with Flux Canny Pro - A Comprehensive Guide
+title: Edge-Guided AI Image Creation with Flux Canny Pro - A Comprehensive Guide
 authors: dahn
 description: Discover how to use Flux Canny Pro for edge-guided image creation.
 This guide explores its features, advantages over traditional methods, and how to integrate it into your design workflows.
 tags: